Last Updated on 1 week by Amelia Johansson

 - It has a limited amount of Storage means only fewer apps can be stored.

-- When using a lot it overheats.
+- When used a lot it overheats.

 - Need some work on Alexa Voice Command.